Latest Articles

 5. Do less

 In our fast-paced world, we often find ourselves caught in a never-ending cycle of striving.
 We’re constantly chasing goals, multitasking, and trying to be more, do more, achieve more.
-But have you ever stopped to consider that this perpetual state of ‘becoming’ might be fueling your stress and, consequently, your binge eating?
+But have you ever stopped to consider that this perpetual state of ‘becoming’ might be fuelling your stress and, consequently, your binge eating?

 Life can only be truly lived and enjoyed in the present moment.
 Yet, how often do we allow ourselves to simply be, without the pressure of getting somewhere?